 Watch for reruns on France 1ère and France Ô, both public channels who broadcasted in overseas territories for the former and to the Metropolitan French public for the latter: an example on March 2013 on Réunion 1ère.
 Reporter Jacques Pavet followed current postman Cyril Maillot walking 30 kilometers a day through mountain paths, tropical forests and plains, carrying fifteen to twenty kilograms of mail, banknotes to serve the inhabitants or any necessary packets (medicine, lottery tickets,...).

-These walking postmen are presented from time to time on national television in France like an episode of Faut pas rêver, a geographic documentary on France 3 in 1995, or a side-report in the noon news of TF1 in May 2012 with Cyril Maillot's predecessor and a meeting with retired Irvin Pausé in his shop.
+These walking postmen are presented from time to time on national television in France like an episode of Faut pas rêver, a geographic documentary on France 3 in 1995, or a side-report in the mid-day news on TF1 in May 2012 with Cyril Maillot's predecessor and a meeting with retired Irvin Pausé in his shop.
 An important enough subject so that Angelo Thiburce, who walks in another sector of Mafate, has got a page on the Wikipedia in French after his retirement.

 But, because La Réunion is an overseas département, the stamps of Metropolitan France have been used since départementalisation in 1947.
 And no stamp on the postmen of the Cirques has been issued yet.